 Shooting schedules have the ability to be altered to effectively cater to the photographic desires of the group, as well as to adapt to changeable weather conditions.

 - Meet and greet at 8pm.
-Everyone can introduce themselves, and Gavriel will give a brief description of the proposed itinerary.
+Everyone can introduce themselves, and Art and Gavriel will give a brief description of the proposed itinerary.

 - Sunrise shoot: Reflection Lake

 - Breakfast with the group after field outing (no host)

 - Lecture: Creativity in Nature Photography – The Art of Seeing

 - Field session focusing on Part 1 of the” Creativity in Nature Photography”

 - Download images from the day of shooting

 - Early Breakfast and field session along the Nisqually river.

 - Midday presentation – Creativity in Nature Photography 2 – Design in Photography